abhishek98-force/abhishek98-force/README.md

 ### ⛅ Abhishek Unnithan

 I am Software Developer, currently doing my Masters in Software Engineering Systems at Northeastern University.
-My main area of interest is web development, both client side and server side.
+My main area of interest is web development, both client and server side.
 I enjoy programming and creating software from concepts I learn.
 I also enjoy Salesforce Platform Development, having worked as a Salesforce Developer at Wipro.

 ---